What is the Registry?

 How many emergency departments are included?

 As of 2006, the Registry has obtained full coverage of all general and paediatric hospital emergency departments in the Republic of Ireland.

-Dr Eve Griffin is a research fellow with the National Suicide Research Foundation (Cork, Ireland) and manager of the National Self-Harm Registry Ireland.
-She graduated with a PhD in Applied Read More
+Dr Mary Joyce is manager of the National Self-Harm Registry Ireland and a Senior Postdoctoral Researcher at the National Suicide Research Foundation.
+Mary graduated with a PhD in Applied Psychology Read More

 Niall joined the National Suicide Research Foundation in September 2015 and his primary role is the management and collation of data for the National Self-Harm Registry Ireland.
 It is also Read More

 Data Registration officers (DRO’s) are responsible for collecting the data that forms the basis of the Registry reports.
 Please click here to see a list of all the Registry DRO’s.

 National Self-Harm Registry Ireland Interim Report Jan-Jun 2019

 National Self-Harm Registry Ireland Interim Report Jan-Jun 2018

 National Self-Harm Registry Ireland Report 2017